 Beyond the Billable, the BBA’s public service blog, keeps you in the know about the most recent developments in the BBA’s pro bono opportunities, public service initiatives, and training programs.
 If you are a lawyer interested in giving back, Beyond the Billable is your one stop shop for everything public service.

-To read the BBA's 2013 Public Service Report, Expanding Our Reach, here.
+To read the BBA's 2014 Public Service Report, Lawyers Shaping Our Community, here.

 The Parents’ How-to Guide to Children’s Mental Health Services in Massachusetts